VinAIResearch/HyperCUT/README.md

 ![Example 2](assets/Ex2.gif)
 - Moreover, we also compare our HyperCUT-base model with the baseline having the additional motion guidance input [[3]](#references) in B-Aist++ dataset
 ![Example 3](assets/Ex3.gif)

+## License

+The RB2V dataset is licensed under the permissive license *BSD 3-Clause*.
+The source code of the HyperCUT algorithm is licensed under the *GPLv3* licence.

 ## Acknowledgments